subham-paul/Time-Complexity-Cheat-Sheet/README.md

 ### Time Complexity:
   **Time complexity** is the amount of time taken by an algorithm to run, as a function of the length of the input.
-It measures the time taken to execute each statement of code in an algorithm..
+It measures the time taken to execute each statement of code in an algorithm.

 There are 3 types of notations:
 1. Worst case = (Big O) notation